but it isn’t

 Like communing with the dead

-and listening for the unfurling of a petal
+and listening for the unfurling of a petal, once only a seed

-It feels like the singular call of a Mourning Dove
+It feels like the singular call of a Mourning Dove,

-and knowing it’s speaking directly with me
+knowing it’s speaking just with me

 It feels like lettuce bouquets